mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - creates nice images from code snippets
 - doesn't seem to work when the Vim extension is installed
 - see <https://github.com/octref/polacode/issues/60>

+## Popups

+- there are several kinds of popups that appear by default when hovering over certain kinds of code in an editor panel
+- quick suggestions can be disabled with the setting `"editor.quickSuggestions": false,`
+- parameter hints can be disabled with the setting `"editor.parameterHints": false,`
+- may also want `"editor.suggestOnTriggerCharacters": false,`
+- when these are disabled, they can be displayed by pressing ctrl-space when the cursor is over code of interest
+- it seems these don't disable all popups, so maybe there are more settings I haven't found yet

 ## Prettier extension